We Need to Talk (Tayla Parx album): Critical reception

 Pitchfork mentioned that the best parts are when they "arrive in the moments when Tayla Parx's charisma starts to shine through".
 But also mentioning that "Tayla encounters the same pitfalls that have held back many songwriters who attempt to break through as performers".
 Kyle Denis from Black Boy Bullentin mentioned that "We Need to Talk, Tayla floats between sugary pop melodies and disarming verses".
 Complex Praised, Parx for her work on many other songs and also said "We Need to Talk showcases Parx taking center stage with her talents".
 Cool Accidents said "We Need To Talk, drops today and yeah, we need to talk about how good it is.
-It's full of the honest songwriting, pop groove and sparkly production", While also mentioning her work on Ariana Grande's 2018 album Sweetener.
+It's full of the honest songwriting, pop groove and sparkly production", while also mentioning her work on Ariana Grande's 2019 album Thank U, Next.
 Billboard mentioned "Parx's debut album is her chance to show and prove.
 With classical music and acting training growing up, Parx's skillset undeniably developed into a perfect storm for making music".